author31/tinysignal/README.md

 No extra services are required (e.g., Postgres, Redis, vector databases, etc.).

 - DuckDB as a database SQL engine
-- DuckDB as a vectory databases
+- DuckDB as a vector databases
 - DuckDB as a cache handler (see app/services/cache.py)

 # Design